Plank theorems and their applications: a survey: Applications in number theory

 \begin{thm} For all $n\geq 1$, there exists a sphere packing in $\R^n$ having density greater than or equal to $2(n-1)2^{-n}\zeta(n)$. \end{thm}

 It is straightforward to compare the three previous lower bounds for different values of $n$.
-Note that Ball did not fully justify the apparition of $\zeta(n)$ in his result, because this term appears naturally after using Möbius inversion (it is, in fact, the same argument that Minkowski used).
+Note that Ball did not fully justify the apparition of $\zeta(n)$ in his result, because this term appears naturally after using Möbius inversion (which can be thought of as the identity $\sum_{d\mid n}\mu(d)=1$ when $n=1$ and $0$ otherwise) and the formula $\sum_{k=1}^\infty \mu(k)k^{-n}=\zeta(n)^{-1}$ (it is, in fact, the same argument that Minkowski used).
+Here, the Möbius function $\mu(n)$ is supported on squarefree integers, and on these integers it is defined by $\mu(1)=1$ and $\mu(n)=(-1)^r$ if $n$ has $r$ distinct prime factors.

 We present here the arguments of Ball that make use of the ideas of plank theorems and we only sketch the other arguments.
 A few remarks will first allow us to simplify the proof.